 The whisk(e)y myth of not adding water to whisk(e)y has been around for a very, very long time.
-If you are old enough to drink whisk(e)y and have been told by your elders to not add water to whisk(e)y then you will be in for a surprise.
-Older whisk(e)y drinkers have told you to never, ever mix water with whisk(e)y because you will ruin the taste but, strangely enough, that is not completely true!
+If you are old enough to drink whisk(e)y and have been told by your elders not to add water to whisk(e)y, then you will be in for a surprise.
+Older whisk(e)y drinkers have told you to never, ever mix water with whisk(e)y because you will ruin the taste, but, strangely enough, that is not completely true!

 Those same whisk(e)y drinkers will be shocked to know that some or most distilleries have ALREADY added water to the whisk(e)y during the bottling period.
 I will do my best to explain the whisk(e)y process in the barrel or cask and then come in with the water adding process.

 The whisk(e)y maturation process starts once the distillery fills the equal cask or barrel with whisk(e)y that been heated to the point where the whisk(e)y is between 160-190 proof, which equates to 80-95 % alcohol by volume (ABV) which is considered strong enough to either put hair on your chest or even burn off chest hair.